 The best part of this proxy caching solution is its transparency, not requiring any code changes.
 Caching and invalidation are automated.

-For more information on how to configure Heimdall for ElastiCache caching, check out this post by Heimdall on the AWS Database Blog: Automated Query Caching for Amazon RDS, Aurora, and Redshift.
+For more information on how to configure Heimdall for ElastiCache caching, check out the AWS blog post on Automated Query Caching for Amazon RDS, Aurora, and Redshift.

-To take full advantage of the performance and scalability of Amazon RDS and Aurora, application owners must properly interface with these databases.
+To take full advantage of the performance and scalability of Amazon RDS, application owners must properly interface with the database.
 This often requires code changes.
-The Heimdall database proxy supports read/write splitting and query caching, allowing you get the best out of Amazon RDS and Aurora.
+The Heimdall Database Proxy supports read/write splitting, query caching, and advanced connection pooling so you get the best out of RDS.

 Deployment of Heimdall requires zero application changes, saving months of deployment and maintenance.
 To get started, you can download a free trial on AWS Marketplace, or contact Heimdall Data at email@example.com.

-- (Blog) Advanced Connection Pooling with the Heimdall Proxy
+- Advanced Connection Pooling with the Heimdall Proxy

-- (Blog) Automated Query Caching for Amazon RDS, Aurora, and Redshift
+- Automated Query Caching for Amazon RDS, Aurora, and Redshift

 Heimdall Data – AWS Partner Spotlight

-Heimdall Data is an AWS Competency Partner and SQL database proxy for Amazon Redshift, Amazon RDS, and Amazon Aurora.
-It is transparently deployed to improve your read/write queries without any code changes.
+Heimdall Data is an AWS Partner offering a database proxy for Amazon RDS and Amazon Redshift.
+It is transparently deployed to improve backend performance and scale.
+No application changes are required.